-He became erratic; suddenly claiming that the exposure meant that the police might kill him and falsely claim he resisted arrest.
-This was possibly an attempt to warn authorities against arresting him.
-At the same time, he emphasised that he wouldn’t “resist”.
+Shami panicked and emphasised that he wouldn’t resist arrest (with the notorious anti-Muslim brutality in India, he was right to be wary of the police).
 He then pulled a 180 and claimed the Shami Witness account had nothing to do with him.
-The link to his email and accounts was because his account (email@example.com) had been “hacked” and he had been “framed”.
-He then changed his story (again) and pompously stated that he was one of the few Muslims who could “enunciate” in English and that his Twitter-based ravings were somehow some sort of threat to the powers that be, resulting in a conspiracy against him.
+He then changed his story (again) and claimed that he was one of the few Muslims who could “enunciate” in English and that his Twitter-based ravings were somehow some sort of threat to the powers that be, resulting in a conspiracy against him.
 Very few Muslims apparently speak English in Shami world…

 Then he claimed to have “decided to admit” to being Shami Witness in the hope that Channel 4 “would not air the program”; the fact that they had done so made things “complicated”.
 Indeed, how dare they disrupt his busy life of advocating mass murder?

 Predictably, news came in on December 13th that the Indian police had arrested Mehdi on charges of violating Indian Penal Code section 125, dealing with “waging war” against an India-friendly alliance/country.
 A photograph of his mugshot emerged on the internet, to the mirth of activists, Syrians and just about everyone else his odious ravings had insulted.